NYUAppSec/appsec_hw2/README.md

 relies on.
 This can be done by running the commands:

 ```
-python manage.py makemigrations LegacySite
+python3 manage.py makemigrations LegacySite
-python manage.py migrate
+python3 manage.py migrate
-bash import_dbs.sh
+python3 manage.py shell -c 'import import_dbs'
 ```

-Read through the `models.py` and `views.py` files (and the helper functions in `extras.py`) in the LegacySite folder to get a feel for what the web site is doing and how.
+Read through the `models.py` and `views.py` files (and the helper functions in `extras.py`) in the LegacySite folder to get a feel for what the website is doing and how.
 You can also try running the test server and interacting with the site by running the following command and browsing to 127.0.0.1:8000.

 ```
-python manage.py runserver
+python3 manage.py runserver
 ```

 ## Part 1: Auditing and Test Cases